pmcoltrane/MTConnect-Node/readme.md

 ## What's New

+*2012/09/01*

+* Minor refactoring.
+Removed some dead code.
+Fixed error document handling.
+* Streams now return proper firstSequence, lastSequence values.
+* The `current` request now supports `at`, and validates the parameter.
+* The `sample` request now validates `from` and `count`, and supports an arbitrarily-chosen maximum count of 500.

 *2012/08/22*

 * The `current` and `sample` resources now return something that looks like a valid MTConnectStreams document.